PelionIoT/mbl-docs/Docs/get_mbl_on_device/provision_developer.md

 This data is stored in the update authenticity certificate the manifest-tool creates (update_default_resources.c).

-You can use MBL CLI to provision your device dynamically (at runtime).
-MBL-CLI will create the developer certificate for you, but requires use of the manifest-tool to create the update authenticity certificate.
-MBL-CLI will then program both certificates to the device.
+You can use MBL-CLI to provision your device dynamically (at runtime).
+MBL-CLI will create the developer certificate for you, but requires an update authenticity certificate which you can create using the manifest-tool.
+MBL-CLI will then program both certificate payloads to the device.

 ## Provisioning